Foundation repair guides

 A step-by-step way to decide whether your Texas home needs foundation repair now, monitoring, moisture management — or nothing at all.

-- Foundation Repair and Insurance in Texas: What's Actually Covered
+- Foundation Repair Warranties in Texas: What the Law Actually Requires

-Why Texas homeowners insurance almost never covers foundation movement, the plumbing-leak exception that sometimes does, and how to pursue a claim properly.
+Why Texas homeowners insurance almost never covers foundation movement, the plumbing-leak exception that sometimes does, and how to document a claim properly.

 - Slab vs Pier & Beam in Texas: How Each Fails and Gets Fixed